The first ensemble of its kind ever to win First

 new-found enthusiasm for the saxophone quartet and its diverse

-J.S.
 Bach to innovative contemporary works.
-The recipient of
+The recipient of grants

-grants from the National Endowment for the Arts, the North
+from the National Endowment for the Arts, the North Carolina Arts

-Carolina Arts Council, Chamber Music America, and the Aaron
+Council, Chamber Music America, and the Aaron Copland Fund for

 New Century’s 1993 New York debut at Weill Recital Hall at Carnegie Hall earned the group praise for their “virtuosic display of dexterity and keen ensemble work,” in which the “players handled all the music with panache” (New York Post).
 Upon becoming the first saxophone quartet presented at the Ambassador Auditorium in Los Angeles, the Los Angeles Times heralded the Quartet’s West Coast debut: “Tackling brave new territory in the conservative-leaning realm of classical music takes a unique blend of conviction, refined talent, and a bit of damn-the-torpedoes ambition.
 Those qualities are amply in evidence with the New Century Saxophone Quartet, not to mention a finely honed musicality deserving wider acceptance.”
 Other engagements include Chicago’s Pick-Staiger Concert Hall, Atlanta’s Spivey Concert Hall, Boston’s Symphony Hall and Gardner Museum, New York’s Merkin Concert Hall and the Kosciuszko Foundation Townhouse, Washington, D.C.’s Strathmore Hall, and the Juneau Jazz and Classics Festival in Alaska.